 It's Hard to Match the Beauty of a Hardwood Deck

-In recent years, Brazilian hardwood decking has become increasingly popular.
+In recent years, it’s easy to understand why hardwood decking has become increasingly popular.
 Hardwoods have a much tighter grain and are much denser compared to traditional wood.
-Exotic hardwoods are naturally beautiful, strong, durable and pest-resistant.
-Because of this natural resilience, hardwoods are often the first choice for decking because of their almost unparalleled ability to stand up to the elements.
+Exotic hardwood decks are naturally beautiful, strong, durable and pest-resistant.
+Hardwood decking is so durable because it is sourced from wood that is slow growing in tropical conditions.
+In fact, some varieties of hardwood decking even start to look better as they age.
+This natural resilience often makes hardwoods the first choice for decking because of their almost unparalleled ability to stand up to the elements.
 With a Class A fire rating, hardwoods occupy the same class of fire-retardant materials as steel.

-Besides the benefits listed above, hardwoods are easy to maintain.
-They are also less likely to sustain scratches and other marks.
-Hardwood decks can be sanded down and resealed when necessary because they don’t require staining to provide a great natural appearance.
-With its low maintenance qualities and decades-long lifespan, you can build your next deck knowing you’ve chosen genuine hardwood that is proven to withstand anything you, or Mother Nature, throws at it.
+Besides the benefits listed above, exotic wood decks are easy to maintain.
+They are also less likely to sustain scratches and other blemishes.
+You can sand down and reseal hardwood decks when necessary because they don’t require staining to provide a great natural appearance.
+With its low maintenance qualities and decades-long lifespan, hardwood is a great choice for your deck.